Beverly Hills Cop (franchise): Television

 In February 2015, Murphy stated that his cameo appearance in the pilot ironically doomed the show's chances: "I was gonna be in the pilot, and they thought I should be recurring.
 I'm not gonna do Beverly Hills Cop on TV.
 I remember when they tested it — they had this little knob that you turn if you like it or you don't like it.
 So when Axel shows up in the pilot, some people turned the knob so much, they broke it.
 So the network decided 'if he isn't recurring, then this isn't gonna happen'.
 So it didn't happen."
 Four years later, in 2019, Murphy reiterates this statement: The reason that didn't get picked up was because [the studio] thought that I was going to be in this show, because [the lead] was my son: "And you're going to pop in every now and then".
 I was like, "I ain't popping in shit".
 "Well, we ain't making this TV show".
 I was in the pilot, but they wanted me to be there every week.
 The pilot was really good.
 It tested where they have these knobs [that you] turn if you like it.
 And whenever I came on the screen, Axel Foley would come on the screen, they turned it so they literally broke the knobs on the thing.
 It was like, "Damn, they breaking knobs?"

 In a January 2016 interview, Ryan blamed personality clashes with the network: "The official answer is they decided they liked other pilots better.
 If you look at what pilots they picked up that year, I think that's kind of incredible.
 I would say there were a lot of 400 lb. gorillas involved in the show and sometimes the gorillas don't always get along."
 He also said that he was very proud of the pilot and loved working with Murphy.
-After CBS passed on ordering the pilot episode to series, Paramount moved on developing a fourth film instead.
-By December 2022, the full episode was leaked online.
+After CBS passed on ordering the pilot episode to series, Paramount moved on to develop a fourth film instead.
+In December 2022, the pilot episode was leaked online.

+Looking back Director Barry Sonnenfeld said:The pilot was really good and I really enjoyed working with Eddie Murphy.
+There were two issues.
+The pilot wasn’t really about Eddie Murphy’s character, although he’s in it.
+And he’s really funny and really good.
+But it’s about Eddie Murphy’s son.
+But the other big issue, and I can’t say I know this for a fact, is the head of CBS [Les Moonves] And the head of Paramount, which was Tom Preston.
+But Les and Tom did not get along and Les, I think, wanted that job and Tom got it.
+Whatever.
+Somehow Les didn’t pick up that show in part because he didn’t want Tom to have that success.
+So there were internal politics involved.
+But the pilot was fantastic and I was really surprised that it didn’t get picked up.